-Strike 2: You can’t declare yourself a leader
+Strike 2: You can’t just declare that you’re a leader

 After all, what is a leader?

-To me, that’s the CEO of a company, the head of state for a nation, or the most successful, most respected, most innovative company in its market.
+To me, that’s the CEO of a company, the head of state for a nation, or the most successful, most respected, most innovative company in a certain market.